rubydevro/dead_bro/README.md

 ### Configuration

+These options are usually set in the DeadBro UI.
+In Ruby:

 - **`explain_analyze_enabled`** (default: `false`) - Set to `true` to enable automatic EXPLAIN ANALYZE
 - **`slow_query_threshold_ms`** (default: `500`) - Queries taking longer than this threshold will have their execution plan captured